spacelift-io/user-documentation/docs/vendors/ansible/getting-started.md

 In the plan, you can see detailed information about each resource that is supposed to be created.

-At this point you can investigate the changes Ansible playbook will apply and to which hosts.
+At this point, you can investigate the changes Ansible playbook will apply and to which hosts.

 When you're happy with the planned changes, click **Confirm** to apply them.

 ![Ansible stack finished a run](../../assets/screenshots/ansible/ansible-10-finished.png)

-At this point, the machine should be configured with a simple Apache HTTP server with a sample website on port 8000.
+By now, the machine should be configured with a simple Apache HTTP server with a sample website on port 8000.

 You can switch to the **Resources** tab to see the hosts you have configured, together with the history of when the host was last created and updated.